The Search For The Truth

 A group is attending a Christian camp.
 They find that they are not only on a search for their own personal truth, but also the truth in relation to a crime they didn't think could ever happen – the poisoning of camp leader, Peter Stein.

-This is a Christian mystery dinner party game.
-It was written with the assistance of a youth pastor in the US and was loosely based on real teenagers.
+This mystery was written with the assistance of a youth pastor in the US and was loosely based on real teenagers.
 There are some references to Biblical stories.
 However, all our kits are great for Church fund raisers and youth camps.

 This kit can also be enjoyed by non-Christians.